dschonholtz/CustomSearch/README.md

 1. Filtering what you are searching.
 This should be easy to do later
 2. Scale.
 This will not be easy.
 But will be doable.

+## Files in this repo

+The python here is all pseudocode and should be treated as an introduction to the tools not as something you would actually want to use.

+[OCRMagic.py](OCRMagic.py) - This will help you do OCR on arbitrary images.
+Really naive take.
+You also might just want to do text extraction that has semantic understanding with an LLM.
+Rather than just naively using tesseract as I suggest in that code.

+[Server.py](Server.py) - This is a set of FastAPI webserver api stubs.
+This would probably be better as an OpenAPI spec.
+But This is what is in here for now.

+[SparseTextVectorGenerator.py](SparseTextVectorGenerator.py) - This introduces you to the ideas of tokenization and some other basic NLP concepts for sparse representation of text.

+[TrainEmbeddingModel.py](TrainEmbeddingModel.py) - This shows you how to load the open source CLIP model by openAI to show you how to finetune an existing embedding model with your own data.
+In reality, this of course becomes a large data engineering task with your own data pipeline.

 ## Search Pipeline

 1. Collect the relevant data you want to be able to search